Code-Institute-Submissions/Follow-the-moon/README.md

 Features
 ======
 I made the navbar change into a mobile navigation menu which collapse to ensure it would function well on mobile devices. <br>
-The call to action buttons works on mobile and desktop devices and the meditions I made can be played on the site itself or on youtube.
+The call to action buttons works on mobile and desktop devices and the mediations I made can be played on the site itself or on YouTube.

 **Features for the future** <br>
 <br>
-The following items can be add:
+The following items can be added:
 + A custom made login
 + Moon cycle period tracker
 + Personal journal for setting goals